home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Data updates

-The interval at which the integration fetches data from the Smile depends on the device-type.
+The interval at which the integration fetches data from the gateway depends on the device-type.

 |Device-type|Interval|
 --- | ---